Lost Cities Review

 DescriptionLost Cities by the world-renowned board-game author Reiner Knizia takes you on a journey to undiscovered countries and mythical places.
 Compete against a friend, a stranger or one of 4 different computer players, in what has been called a "two player Solitaire with an extra portion of suspense".
 Designed and polished for the iPhone by TheCodingMonkeys, makers of Carcassonne for iOS.

-• online matches against game center friends or strangers
+• online matches against game center friends

 • voice acted interactive tutorial